 Well, at least we are going to HK!
 But the crew was very relaxed and made any efforts (well, almost any) to comfort us during the flight.

 They even offered their crew seat (3rd pic), which was much more comfortable than the M-class (economy) version, but not as good as the WBC version.
-Besides, it was a stand alone seat, so th
+Besides, it was a stand alone seat, so there wasn't anyone to

 Except for the seat, we've had almost a WBC treatment.
 Due to the available space, the crew even gave me a galley-container to support my legs as I could stretch these fully to take a nap.
 During the 11 hours, I had a deep sleep for 6,5 hours.
 I can't remember to have slept this much during a flight!